Skip Navigation

 When is shoulder replacement recommended?

-Shoulder replacement is an increasingly common operation in the United States and is a large part of Dr. Obermeyer’s practice.
+Shoulder replacement is an increasingly common operation in the United States and is a large part of our practice.
 The technology for shoulder replacement has improved vastly in recent years and is increasingly used for different forms of shoulder problems.
 Although not nearly common as hip or knee replacement, shoulder replacement can be equally effective at improving pain and function of the shoulder when other nonsurgical methods have been ineffective.

 The most common shoulder problems requiring shoulder replacement are wear and tear of the shoulder joint known as osteoarthritis and other tendon disorders that are beyond repair.
 These conditions become more common as patients age, although can be seen in younger patients as well.
-Dr. Obermeyer will carefully review your condition and X-rays with you and discuss what options would be most appropriate in your specific case.
+Our physicians will carefully review your condition and X-rays with you and discuss what options would be most appropriate in your specific case.

 What are the different types of shoulder replacement?